On this page...

 Ms Kim McKay AO, Director & CEO

-Appointed as a Director of the Australian Museum Foundation on 5 April 2015.
+Appointed as a Director of the AMF on 5 April 2015.
 Kim, the AM’s first female Director and CEO, has led the recent transformation of the Australian Museum (AM).
 Since her appointment to her role in 2014, initiatives have included free general admission for children, the Australian Museum Centre for Citizen Science, the restoration of the Westpac Long Gallery (Australia's oldest museum gallery) as well as building a new award winning, accessible entrance, Crystal Hall.

 In the 1990’s Kim co-founded the Clean Up Australia and Clean Up the World campaigns.
 She also co-created The Genographic Project, the world’s largest DNA population study, for the National Geographic Society.

 She was made an Officer of the Order of Australia, in 2008, for distinguished service to the environment and the community and is the co-author of five books in the True Green series.

 Mr David G E Rickards OAM